hrosman94/GameofLife/README.md

-The following an object-oriented program to implement the Game of Life, as defined by John Conway.
+lThe following an object-oriented program to implement the Game of Life, as defined by John Conway.
 The rules are thus:

 1. Any living cell with fewer than two live neighbors (simulates